ydb-platform/ydb-importer/README.md

 This tool imports table structures and data records from a JDBC data source to YDB.

-Right now the tested data sources include Oracle Database and PostgreSQL.
+Right now the tested data sources include Oracle Database, PostgreSQL and MySQL.

 ## 1. Program logic